Rolukas/JaScopeBackend/README.md

-# BackendTeacherCloud
+# BackendJasCope
-Backend of TeacheCloud
+Backend of JasCope